Rolling Thunderz Rolling Thunderz

 ls7 Corvette

-This new supercharged Corvette LS9 engine uses a modified version of the 6.2-liter V8 equipped in the Cadillac Escalade which is capable of producing over 400 horsepower naturally aspirated.
+This supercharged Corvette LS9 engine uses a modified version of the 6.2-liter V8 equipped in the Cadillac Escalade which is capable of producing over 400 horsepower naturally aspirated.

 2009 ZR1 Corvette